 In this modern age, we are reliant on broadband for our business.
-It dictates the speed of which we are able to respond to our customers and how productive our staff can be.
+It dictates the speed at which we are able to respond to our customers and how productive our staff can be.

-We have also by nature become less patient with advancements of technology and even though broadband enables us to respond speedily, it is also subject to restrictions.
-The best way forward is to ensure you have the best solution to your business and future-proof as much as possible.
+We have also by nature become less patient with advancements in technology and even though broadband enables us to respond speedily, it is also subject to restrictions.
+The best way forward is to ensure you have the best solution for your business and future-proof as much as possible.

 These two acronyms define how much fibre optic cable is being used in a connection.
 Unlike copper cables, fibre has a glass core, which enables information to be transmitted through them using light rather than electrical signals.
 Fibre optic cables can deliver data at rates thousands of times faster than copper cables.